Gravitomagnetism and the significance of the curvature scalar invariants: Conclusion

 The curvature invariants are locally measurable quantities that are built on GEM tidal tensors, \emph{not} on inertial fields, which are reference frame artifacts (that vanish in locally inertial frames), and as such cannot be directly reflected in invariants.
 Yet still there are special cases where one can infer about the gravitomagnetic field $\vec{H}$ from the invariants. $\vec{H}$ has a clear meaning in terms of gyroscope precession and test particle deflection relative to the distant stars if it is measured in a shear-free frame which is inertial at infinity.
-As discussed in Sec. \ref{sub:What-the-invariants say about GEM}, in a vacuum (or electrovacuum) Petrov type D spacetime, shear-free frames where $\vec{H}$ is globally zero (i.e., shear- and vorticity-free observer congruences) exist if and only if $\mathbf{R}\cdot\mathbf{R}>0$, $\star\mathbf{R}\cdot\mathbf{R}=0$ hold in an \emph{open 4-D region}.
-Concerning the astrophysical setups of interest, this tells us that, in the Kerr spacetime (describing approximately the field of a spinning body), $\vec{H}\ne0$ everywhere in any non-shearing frame; and that in the Schwarzschild spacetime there are shear-free frames (among them the frame adapted to the static observers, $\mathbf{u}\propto\partial/\partial t$, which is star fixed), where $\vec{H}=0$ everywhere.
+As discussed in Sec. \ref{sub:What-the-invariants say about GEM}, in a vacuum Petrov type D spacetime, shear-free frames where $\vec{H}$ is globally zero (i.e., shear- and vorticity-free observer congruences) exist if and only if $\star\mathbf{R}\cdot\mathbf{R}=0$ and $\mathbf{R}\cdot\mathbf{R}>0$ hold in an \emph{open 4-D region}.
+Concerning the astrophysical setups of interest, this tells us that, in the Kerr spacetime (describing approximately the field of a spinning body), $\vec{H}\ne0$ with respect to any non-shearing frame, in any open 4-D region; and that in the Schwarzschild spacetime there are shear-free frames (e.g. the one adapted to the static observers, $\mathbf{u}\propto\partial/\partial t$, which is star fixed), where $\vec{H}=0$ everywhere.
 Hence, in these two special cases, one can indeed imply, based on the curvature invariants, a distinction between them in terms of gravitomagnetic field $\vec{H}$/frame dragging, which, to some extent, supports the claim in \cite{Gravitation and Inertia}.
-But since, amongst the systems under discussion, these are the only ones of Petrov type D (it does not apply to the 2-body system, or others in general), this is all one can say, based on curvature invariants (and with the present knowledge), about $\vec{H}$.
+But since, amongst the systems under discussion, these are the only ones of Petrov type D (it does not apply to the 2-body system, or others in general), this is all one can tell, from the invariants (with the present knowledge), about $\vec{H}$.

 We note (Sec. \ref{sub:PN-frames-where-H_0}), on the other hand, that in the post-Newtonian regime (which pertains to all the gravitomagnetic effects detected to date, and those that one hopes to detect in the near future), criteria for the vanishing or not of $\vec{H}$ \emph{in PN frames}, based on the ``scalars'' $\vec{G}^{2}-\vec{H}^{2}$ and $\vec{G}\cdot\vec{H}$, formally analogous to the electromagnetic invariants, can be devised.
 These quantities, however, are not field invariants, nor do they have a straightforward relation with the curvature invariants.
 Such analogy originates instead from the similarity between the transformation laws for the post-Newtonian GEM fields and those for the electromagnetic fields.